^

 Complications and consequences

-The inability of the intestine to digest lactose not only leads to a slowdown in the growth of useful bifidobacteria in it and the formation of a healthy microbiota, but also reduces the intake of galactose, which is part of lactose and is necessary for the formation of glycolipids of cell membranes.
+The inability of the child's intestines to digest lactose not only slows down the growth of beneficial bifidobacteria and the formation of healthy microbiota, but also reduces the intake of galactose, which is part of lactose and necessary for the formation of glycolipids in cell membranes.

-Complications of milk intolerance - if the appointment of proper nutrition is not performed on time - lead to damage to the mucous membrane of the colon, chronic diarrhea and delayed development of children.
+Complications of milk intolerance - if proper nutrition is not prescribed in time - lead to damage to the mucous membrane of the large intestine, chronic diarrhea and delayed development of children.

-Lack of nutrients, B group vitamins, anemia and growth inhibition are possible consequences of allergy to gluten proteins.
+Nutritional deficiencies, B vitamin deficiencies, anemia and growth retardation are possible consequences of gluten protein allergy.

-In pediatrics, the diagnosis of frothy stools in infants is based on anamnesis and complaints of parents, examination of the child, evaluation of its level of development and the dynamics of body weight gain.
+In pediatrics, diagnosis of foamy stool in infants is based on the anamnesis and complaints of the parents, examination of the child, assessment of the level of his development and dynamics of weight gain.

-• stool analysis (microbiological, for carbohydrate components, pH level);
+• stool analysis (microbiological, for carbohydrate content, for pH level);

 • blood test for thyroid hormones (T3 and T4);

-• ELISA blood for immunoglobulin IgE (for lactoglobulins of cow's milk) and antibodies to gliadin (IgA).
+• Blood ELISA for immunoglobulin IgE (to cow's milk lactoglobulins) and antibodies to gliadin (IgA).

 Differential diagnosis

-Differential diagnosis is needed to accurately determine the nature of the existing pathology - enzyme or immune.
+Differential diagnostics is necessary to accurately determine the nature of the existing pathology – enzymatic or immune.

 Who to contact?

-The only treatment for a foamy stool in a baby with the above pathologies of metabolism is a diet depending on the etiology: lactose-free, dairy-free, sucrose-free, gluten-free.
+The only treatment for foamy stool in infants with the above metabolic pathologies is a diet depending on the etiology: lactose-free, dairy-free, sucrose-free, gluten-free.

 Prevention

-To date, preventive measures to prevent the development of malabsorption of lactose, congenital intolerance of milk proteins or gluten does not exist.
+To date, there are no preventive measures to prevent the development of lactose malabsorption, congenital intolerance to milk proteins or gluten.

 Forecast

-Frothy stools in the baby comes back to normal, subject to the restrictions that are introduced into the child's nutrition system.
-In the case of celiac disease, these limitations must be observed throughout life.
+Foamy stool in infants returns to normal if restrictions are observed that are introduced into the child's nutrition system.
+In the case of celiac disease, these restrictions must be observed throughout life.